srodriguezg/workshop-testcafe/README.md

 1. Create a pull request (PR), assign reviewers to it and wait for approval or comments from reviewers.
 If you don't know how to do this follow the [instructions](https://help.github.com/articles/creating-a-pull-request/)
 1. As soon as it is approved, please merge to the master branch by selecting the option "squash and merge"

+### 2. Adding HTML report

+**Description**: We are going to use the [testcafe-reporter-html](https://www.npmjs.com/package/testcafe-reporter-html) dependency to add a report in HTML format and visualize our execution result better.

+1. From the master branch create a new branch named **adding-html-report**
+1. Install testcafe-reporter-html dependency
+  `npm install --save-dev testcafe-reporter-html`
+1. Modify the scripts inside the package.json with the following information:

+    ``` json
+    "test": "testcafe chrome test/google.ts --reporter spec,html:report/report.html"
+    ```
+**Note:** It is necessary to keep the **spec** in the report to be able to see in console the step by step of our test.

+1. In a console (Visual Studio Code terminal) execute `npm test`, check that the test passes successfully and a folder named reports is created in the root of the project, look inside the report folder and report.html must be exist, abra esto es un navegador y verifique la información.
+1. Do a commit adding all the files created with the message "adding html report" and upload the changes to the repository.
+1. Create a pull request (PR), assign reviewers to it and wait for approval or comments from reviewers.
+1. As soon as it is approved, please merge to the master branch by selecting the option "squash and merge"